 In refusing Odin’s help, he refused “Victory.”
 The consequences of this decision for him and his kingdom follow predictably.
 Hrolf Kraki loses everything by the end.
 But the author clearly believes he should indeed have preferred failure to success at the price of aid from a pagan god.

-In a recent article entitled “No Enduring City,” author David Bentley Hart muses on the success of Christians and their involvement in politics.
+In an article entitled “No Enduring City,” author David Bentley Hart muses on the success of Christians and their involvement in politics.
 He begins citing two events in medieval Europe.
 He writes,

 The first occurred on August 25, 1256, when the podest and capitano del popolo of Bologna summoned the citizens of the comune to the Piazza Maggiore in order to announce the abolition of all bonded servitude within the city’s civil and diocesan jurisdictions.
 Some 5,855 serfs were redeemed from their signori—who were remunerated out of the communal treasury at a total price of 54,014 lire—then placed under ecclesiastical authority, and then granted their liberty.